X

 Types of hybrid clouds

-The traditional approach is to build a private cloud stack, using common platforms like OpenStack that can integrate with a public cloud.
-These are sometimes referred to as heterogeneous hybrid clouds because the resulting hybrid cloud infrastructure includes technologies and platforms from a variety of providers.
+The traditional approach is to build a private cloud stack by using common platforms, such as OpenStack, that can integrate with a public cloud.
+These are sometimes referred to heterogeneous hybrid clouds because the resulting infrastructure includes technologies and platforms from multiple providers.

 An enterprise must consider the costs, performance and management requirements, as well as the technology roadmap, when choosing the hybrid cloud program that best fits its needs.